-Most San Antonians head for the hills -- that is, nearby Hill Country -- for outdoor recreation.
-Some suggestions of sports in or around town follow.
+Many San Antonians head for the hills—that is, nearby Hill Country—for outdoor recreation.

-Fishing -- For good angling close to town, try Braunig Lake, a 1,350-acre, city-owned reservoir, a few miles southeast of San Antonio off I-37, and Calaveras Lake, one of Texas’s great bass lakes, a few miles southeast of San Antonio off U.S. 181 South and Loop 1604.
+Fishing—For good angling close to town, try Braunig Lake, a 1,350-acre city-owned reservoir, a few miles southeast of San Antonio off I-37; and Calaveras Lake, one of Texas’s great bass lakes, a few miles southeast of San Antonio off U.S. 181 S. and Loop 1604.
 A bit farther afield but still easy to reach from San Antonio are Canyon Lake, about 20 miles north of New Braunfels, and Medina Lake, just south of Bandera.
-Fishing licenses -- sold at most sporting-goods and tackle stores and sporting-goods departments of large discount stores such as Wal-Mart or Kmart, as well as county courthouses and Parks and Wildlife Department offices -- are required for all nonresidents; for current information, call tel.
+Fishing licenses—sold at most sporting-goods and tackle stores and sporting-goods departments of large stores such as Wal-Mart or H-E-B, as well as at county courthouses and Parks and Wildlife Department offices—are required for all nonresidents; for current information, go to www.tpwd.texas.gov/business/licenses/online_sales or call tel.
 512/389-4800, ext.
-3, or go to www.tpwd.state.tx.us/publications/annual/fish/fishlicense.phtml.
-Tackle Box Outfitters, 6330 N. New Braunfels (tel.
-210/821-5806; www.tackleboxoutfitters.com), offers referrals to private guides for fishing trips on area rivers and on the Gulf coast ($250-$400 per person).
+3. Tackle Box Outfitters, 6330 N. New Braunfels (www.tackleboxoutfitters.com; tel.
+210/821-5806) can refer you to private guides for fishing trips on area rivers and on the Gulf coast ($500–$800 per person).

-Hiking -- The 240-acre Friedrich Wilderness Park, 21480 Milsa (tel.
-210/698-1057; wildtexas.com/parks/fwp.php), operated by the city of San Antonio as its only nature preserve, is crisscrossed by 5.5 miles of trails that attract bird-watchers as well as hikers; a 2-mile stretch is accessible to people with disabilities.
+Hiking—The 600-acre nature preserve Friedrich Wilderness Park, 21480 Milsa St. (www.sanantonio.gov/parksandrec; tel.
+210/207-3780), operated by the city of San Antonio, is crisscrossed by 5.5 miles of trails that attract bird-watchers as well as hikers; some stretches are accessible to people with disabilities.
+The Mission Hike and Bike Trail along the River Walk Mission Reach has 8 miles of dedicated paved pathways for hikers and bikers (see “Biking,” above).
 Enchanted Rock State Natural Area, near Fredericksburg, is the most popular spot for trekking out of town.

-Swimming/Watersports -- Most hotels have swimming pools, but if yours doesn’t, the Parks and Recreation Department (tel.
-210/207-3113; www.sanantonio.gov/sapar/swimming.asp) can direct you to the nearest municipal pool.
-Both SeaWorld and Six Flags Fiesta Texas are prime places to get wet (the latter has a pool in the shape of Texas and a waterfall that descends from a cowboy hat).
-Many San Antonians head out to New Braunfels to get wet at Schlitterbahn, the largest waterpark in Texas.
+Swimming/Waterparks—Most hotels have swimming pools, but if yours doesn’t, the Parks and Recreation Department (www.sanantonio.gov/sapar/swimming.asp; tel.
+210/207-3113) can direct you to the nearest municipal pool.
+Morgan’s Wonderland, SeaWorld, and Six Flags, all have water park sections; Splashtown is another prime place to get wet.
+Many San Antonians head out to New Braunfels to get wet at the huge Schlitterbahn.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.